 - Miniature lit-reviews that lie within our thematic focus.

 In addition to the written content and reproducible code,

-danteSubmit vignettes require several additional metadata fields to supplement the written content and provide a variety of cross-referenced complementary materials:
+danteSubmit vignettes require offer additional metadata fields to supplement the written content and provide a variety of cross-referenced complementary materials:

 - R packages or other software utilized for the vignette.

 - Datasets used for the creation of the vignette.